 The purpose of the valuation is to measure the System's funding progress and to determine the employer contribution rate for the fiscal year ending June 30, 2020.
-A separate report will be issued to provide actuarial information for GASB Statements No. 67 and No. 68.
+This report should not be relied on for any purpose other than the purposes described herein.
+Determinations of financial results, associated with the benefits described in this report, for purposes other than those identified above may be significantly different.
+Information required by GASB Statement Nos.
+67 and 68 are provided in a separate report.

+The findings in this report are based on data and other information through June 30, 2019.
 The valuation was based upon information furnished by the City, concerning Retirement System benefits, financial transactions, plan provisions and active members, terminated members, retirees and beneficiaries.
 We checked for internal and year-to-year consistency, but did not audit the data.
 We are not responsible for the accuracy or completeness of the information provided by the City.